QuelleQim/MS3-the-reading/README.md

 - CSS - The project uses CSS to style the HTML code.
 - Python - The project uses python to create functions conected to the HTML code, making the webpage interactive and responsive.

-- Pip3 - The project uses pip3 to install flask.
+### Database
-- Flask - The project uses flask to retrive assets which helps containing sescrets keys and connect to other platforms.
+- MongoDB - the project uses mongoDB for creating a cluster and upload it to a cloud storage.

 ### Framework
 - Materialize - The project uses materialize to simplify the customization of the HTML code.